WSK10 Getting Started

 Ethernet Cable (x1)

-Provides a wired connection between the border router and your local network, enabling access to the device interface, configuration tools, and external systems.
+Provides a wired connection between the border router (ETH0 port) and your local network, enabling access to the device interface, configuration tools, and external systems.

 Pushbutton Toggle Switch (x2)